 If you are dealing with severe dental decay or damage, a simple filling isn’t enough to restore the health of your smile.
 But you don’t want a noticeable silver or gold restoration jarring with the rest of your teeth, either.
-We’ve got good news for you and your smile: Dr. Hendricksen is prepared with the all-ceramic restoration in Goode, VA.
+We’ve got good news for you and your smile: Dr. Hendricksen and Dr. White are prepared with the all-ceramic restoration in Goode, VA.
 It’s an aesthetic alternative to metal crowns and bridges!

 Dental ceramic or porcelain is a biocompatible material that looks, acts, and feels just like your natural tooth enamel.
 It reflects light like the rest of your teeth, but it is also highly resistant to stains.
 That means your crown or bridge stays white for years after its application.